 This is apparently a Mexican invention, and basically, somebody grabs you and escorts you to the ATM machine, and empties your daily limit from all your credit cards.
 This is very common here, and many times it happens while you are using the ATM machine, somebody comes up behind you and sticks a gun in your back, and you do what they tell you.

 Kidnapping “Prison Inmate” Style

-How is it possible for a prison inmate to kidnap and extract money from you without every leaving the prison?
+How is it possible for a prison inmate to kidnap and extract money from you without ever leaving the prison?
 They do it, and it is becoming very common despite all the warnings to the contrary.
-Basically they have somebody on the outside that gets information of a family with older people (grandparents) taking care of children in school.
-They call the parents from a cell phone (illegal in prisons for the inmates, but they are smuggled in), and they tell them they have their child, and they will kill them in 2 hours if they don’t deposit money within the hour into their bank account.
+Basically, they have somebody on the outside that gets information about a family with older people (grandparents) taking care of children in school.
+They call the parents from a cell phone (illegal in prisons for the inmates, but they are smuggled in), and they tell them they have their child, and they will kill them in 2 hours if they don’t deposit the money within the hour into their bank account.
 You say, how dumb can you be?
 Well not so.
 The kid is safe at school, but the parent runs to the bank and deposits the money (usually a couple of hundred dollars is what they ask for).
 The bank account is in the name of the inmate, and his wife has his PIN number, and she is constantly checking for when the money is deposited and she immediately withdraws it.
 When they chase him down, he was in prison, and they have no phones, so he couldn’t have made the call.
 When they try to take the money back from his bank account, it is in zeros.
 He says somebody stole the debit card from his wife and made her give them the PIN number.
-It is extremely difficult to prosecute, and if they do, he is already in jail, and adding more time is not a going to motive him or hurt him.
-Another variation is for the victim to buy several hundred dollars in Phone Cards, and read them the numbers off the cards over the phone when they call back in an hour.
+It is extremely difficult to prosecute, and if they do, he is already in jail, and adding more time is not going to motive him or hurt him.
+Another variation is for the victim to buy several hundred dollars in Phone Cards, and read them the numbers of the cards over the phone when they call back in an hour.